svnpsc/CorpusConverter/README.txt

 format to another.

 This project evolved from a hands-on seminar at the chair in Computational Linguistics at the University of Trier.
-For detailed information please read the Ausarbeitung.pdf document (in german).
+For detailed information please read the PDF document Ausarbeitung.pdf (in german).

 For an API usage example take a look at /src/Sample.java.